cRamos71/owareMIPS/README.md

 ## Customization and Exploration

-Students are encouraged to explore beyond the base implementation:
+I encourage to explore beyond the base implementation:

 - Modify board size or seed count
 - Implement AI for single-player mode